Terms and Conditions

-4.6 Students who require a student visa to enable study with the College must enrol and attend a minimum of 85% of classes.
+4.6 International Students who require a student visa to enable study with the College must enrol and attend a minimum of 85% of classes.

 4.7 The Student agrees to notify the College without delay in the event of any changes in his or her personal circumstances, to enable the College to comply with its obligations to keep information up to date.